magento/pagebuilder-docs/docs/viewports/pagebuilder-viewports.md

 ![Viewports overview](../images/pagebuilder-viewports-overview.svg)

 1. **Templates**—The `page-builder.html` template renders the `switcher.html` viewport template in the header section of the Page Builder stage.
-1. **Bindings**—The `switcher.html` binds to the properties and functions in its parent view-module: `page-builder.ts`.
+1. **Bindings**—The `switcher.html` binds to the properties and functions in its parent's ViewModel: `page-builder.ts`.
-1. **Initialization**—The `page-builder.ts` view-model initializes its properties from the `view.xml` viewport data config file and sets the default viewport.
+1. **Initialization**—The `page-builder.ts` ViewModel initializes its properties from the `view.xml` viewport data config file and sets the default viewport.
 1. **Button icons**—The button icons are referenced by URLs in the `view.xml` file.
 1. **Toggle function**—The `toggleViewport()` function is bound to the button click event in the `switcher.html` template.
 This function does two things: